matthew-millard/coding-bootcamp-notes/day01.md

 **Acceptance Criteria**
 These are the requirements that you must meet to satify the scope of work.
 They are not exhaustive, but they do entail the minimum aspects of a working solution.
 Consider this a checklist of baseline requirements.

 Acceptance criteria can be presented in various ways.
 In this case, we'll use a criteria format called scenario-oriented criteria which expresses each requirement in a **When / Then** format.

+## Day 02

 ### Set Up a Local Repository